mateuszniechwiej/MS-2-Quiz-game/README.md

 > As a new user, I want to be able to see if my answer was correct or false during the game.

 A solution to satisfy user requirements:
-* After every question, the correct answer will have a green background on the button and user wrong answer button will get the red background.
+* After every question, the correct answer will have a green background on the button and the user wrong answer button will get the red background.
 * Current score result displayed in the quiz section.

 > As a new user, I want to get the final score of my quiz and be able to see my previous result.

 A solution to satisfy user requirements:
-* After quiz finished a modal with the final score displayed.
+* After the quiz finished a modal with the final score displayed.
-* under player info result dispays last quiz answers.
+* under player info result displays last quiz answers.

 > As a new user, I want to be able to easily start a new quiz.